arszen123/offer-notification-application/README.md

 ### Used AWS Services

-- EventBridge - For scheduling Lambda function invocation
+- AWS EventBridge - For scheduling lambda function invocations
-- Lambda - For crawling the website and publishing to SNS
+- AWS Lambda  -  For crawling the website and publishing messages to an SNS topic
-- SNS - For sending email notifications
+- AWS SNS  -  For sending email notifications

 ## Used technologies